 This guide helps supervisors and safety managers build a site-ready PPE kit.
 You’ll get a hazard-to-PPE matrix, a compatibility checklist, a 5-minute audit scorecard, and an RFQ template you can standardize across crews.

 This is the base kit that covers most hazards across industrial and construction work.
-The goal is not variety—it’s consistent wear, compatibility, and auditability.
+The goal is not variety.
+It’s consistent wear, compatibility, and auditability.

 Head protection choices often determine whether hearing and eye protection can be worn correctly at the same time.